JohnRachid/NeuralNetworkClassifier/README.txt

     seaborn	0.9.0	0.9.0
     tensorflow	1.13.1	1.13.1
     scikit-learn	0.20.3	0.20.3 (this is just used to create validation data.
-This can be done manually)
+This can be done manually) tensorflow-gpu	1.13.1	1.13.1 (for convolutional neural network)

+The full set of experiments took a total of to run using 431.165 seconds a i7-4790k and a GTX 980.

+Instructions for Running
+    Ensure all libraries are installed as listed above.

+    Project Structure is as follows:
+    NeuralNetworkClassifier
+        Data
+            test
+                optdigits.tes
+            train
+                examples.csv
+                labels.csv
+                optdigits.tra
+                optdigits-orig.names.txt
+        main.py

+    Run main.py